-This webpage is dedicated to the tool RE:IN, providing information on the latest version available, together with a tutorial, FAQ, and example files that correspond to investigations carried out in our publications.
+This webpage is dedicated to the tool RE:IN, providing information on the latest version available.

 Software design patterns provide abstract, reusable solutions to frequently encountered problem.
 In this project, we will explore whether biology also exploits design patterns in the regulatory programs controlling cellular behaviours.
 We will focus on the role of small regulatory motifs that are known to be enriched in living systems, and which cluster in specific ways, and employ formal methods to understand how structure gives rise to function in these motifs.
 A new regulatory system based on engineered RNA interactions will be developed to allow for the reliable creation of large regulatory circuits, which will then be used to implement novel regulatory programs from motif-based design rules.

 4-year PhD Scholarship, Supervisor: Dr Thomas Gorochowski (School of Biological Sciences, University of Bristol, UK) Co-supervisors: Dr Boyan Yordanov, Dr Sara-Jane Dunn (Biological Computation Group, Microsoft Research Cambridge, UK) and Lucia Marucci (Engineering Mathematics, University of Bristol, UK).

 <!-- To use the tool directly, please click here.
 For new users of the tool, please see our tutorial.
 This also provides detail of the updated syntax in the latest version of RE:IN.
 We have compiled a set of Frequently Asked Questions for reference and common queries.
 It may also be useful to start with this simple toy example.-->

 There is computational interface with notebooks for the underlying Reasoning Engine on Github.